 In our study, we sought to go beyond simply identifying the effect of OLB and CLB on employee innovation behaviors by investigating how adaptive/flexible leadership behavior of the leader may affect the impact of ambidextrous leadership behaviors on employee ambidextrous innovation behaviors.
 More so as previous studies which identified mediators between leadership and employee innovation behaviors have focused mainly on characteristics of the employee such as creative self-efficacy (Gong, Huang and Farh, 2009), identification with the leader (Wang and Rode, 2010) and creative identity (Wang and Zhu, 2011).
-Our study reveals that AFB is a mediator between ambidextrous leadership and employee ambidextrous leadership is operationalized.
+Our study reveals that AFB is a mediator between ambidextrous leadership and employee ambidextrous innovation behaviors.
+Thus, AFB is a potential pathway through which ambidextrous leadership is operationalized.
 Based on the dimension of AFB to solve problems creatively and manage work stress effectively, those leaders who are high on AFB may be able to manage the tensions and paradoxes of innovation better.
-Additionally, because of their flexibility, leaders may be able to relate with different types of employees.
+Additionally, because of their flexibility, leaders may be able to relate with different types of employees and switch their leadership behaviors according to the needs of different employees.